snek/lifestealmod/README.md

 ## Overview

 This Lifesteal mod is inspired by the Lifesteal SMP.
 In this mod, if you kill a player, you steal one of their hearts, and if you die, you lose one.
-Just like the Lifesteal SMP except for one change, if you lose all of your hearts, you enter **spectator mode** instead of getting banned.
+Just like the Lifesteal SMP except for one change: if you lose all of your hearts, you enter **spectator mode** instead of getting banned.
 You can be revived if you lose all of your hearts.

 ## Features
 - **Heart Stealing:** When a player kills another player, they steal one heart from the defeated player.
 - **Heart Loss on Death:** Players lose a heart every time they die.